europeanfilmcollege/efc-docs/src/routes/docs/[...6]delivery/[...2]hq/+page.md

 ---
 title: High Quality for screening & archival
-description: A version is needed for high quality screenings and archival.
-New exports can also be made from this version.
+description: A version is needed for high-quality screenings and archival.
+Additional exports can also be made from this version at a later date.
 ---

 # {$frontmatter.title}

 {$frontmatter.description}

 ## Options